gapeleon/OpenArc/README.md

 OpenArc serves inference and integrates well with Transformers!

 Under the hood it's a strongly typed fastAPI implementation of [OVModelForCausalLM](https://huggingface.co/docs/optimum/main/en/intel/openvino/reference#optimum.intel.OVModelForCausalLM) from Optimum-Intel.
 So, deploying inference use less of the same code, while reaping the benefits of fastAPI type safety and ease of use.
-Keep your application code seperate from inference code no matter what hardware configuration has been chosen for deployment.
+Keep your application code separate from inference code no matter what hardware configuration has been chosen for deployment.

 Here are some features: